envycontent/haiku-user-manual/content/add-a-slide-on-the-homepage.rst

    :align: center

-Go to the images section for the Skills Training slideshow: `https://www.medsci.ox.ac.uk/images/study/skills-training-slideshow <https://www.medsci.ox.ac.uk/images/study/skills-training-slideshow>`_.
+Go to the images section for the homepage - `https://www.medsci.ox.ac.uk/images/homepage <https://www.medsci.ox.ac.uk/images/homepage>`_.

 To add a new image click **Add new...** from the toolbar at the top of the screen and select **Image**.